Lake Managua (Lago Xolotlán) at sunrise, view to Volcán Momotombo. Photo: Richard Leonardi

 Photo: Richard Leonardi

 At 79 km in length, the Río Sinecapa is a fundamental source of water for Lake Xolotlán.
 However, the river's volume is progressively dropping due to ever diminishing tributaries.
-The Rio San Juan de Dios in Lost Canyon is one of the precious few tributaries that still supplies water year-round to the Sinecapa River.
-The Rio San Juan de Dios John runs through the heart of Lost Canyon and is fed by reserve streams.
-This critical Sinecapa tributary is under persistent ecological pressure from area farmers and ranchers, who have been cutting and burning the forests that absorb water during the rainy period and maintain feeder streams during the dry season.
+The streams of Lost Canyon supply critical water to the Sinecapa River, but their health are under persistent ecological pressure from area farmers and ranchers, who have been cutting and burning the forests that absorb water during the rainy period and maintain feeder streams during the dry season.
 This is part of an ongoing, regional watershed destruction that is diminishing the lake's supply of vital liquid.
 Sadly Lake Managua's delicate, two million year-old balance between inflow and evaporation is being lost.
 What's worse, global warming means increased hardship for the lake watershed, since climate change causes increased frequency of El Niño conditions that invariably bring drought to the watershed.
 Fortunately the health of Nicaragua's tropical dry forest biodiversity is not a separate issue from the well being of its northern Lake Managua watershed.
 With the restoration and conservation of Lost Canyon's tropical dry forest comes an increased chance for survival of one of Nicaragua's great lakes, thanks to greater infiltration of rain water, creating a healthier tributary, while increasing carbon sequestration to help combat global warming.
 It is easy to see why Lost Canyon Nature Reserve is honored to be working 365 days a year on the conservation and rehabilitation of Xolotlán's northern watershed tropical dry forest.